zbentley/gdb-inject-perl/README.md

 There are a few basic safeguards used by gdb-inject-perl.

 - Code that will not compile with `strict` and `warnings` will be rejected.
 You can use the `--force` switch to run it anyway (at your own risk).
-	- **Warning:** "Will it compile?" is checked using `perl -c`, which []will run BEGIN and END blocks](http://stackoverflow.com/a/12908487/249199).
-If your code has any, it's probably a bad idea.
-Also, they will be executed during the pre-injection compilation check.
+	- **Warning:** "Will it compile?" is checked using `perl -c`, which [will run `BEGIN` and `END` blocks](http://stackoverflow.com/a/12908487/249199).
+Such blocks will be executed during the pre-injection compilation check.
+Besides, if code you plan on injecting into an already-running Perl process has `BEGIN` or `END` blocks, it's probably a bad idea.
 - Code containing literal double quotation marks, even backslash-escaped ones, will be rejected.
 You can use the `--force` switch to run it anyway (at your own risk).
 	- This restriction is imposed because code must be supplied as a string argument into a GDB call.
 You can work around it by using the [alternative quoting constructs in Perl](http://perldoc.perl.org/perlop.html#Quote-and-Quote-like-Operators), e.g. `$interpolated = qq{var: $var}; $not_interpolated = q{var: $var}`.
 - If `gdb` cannot be found on your system, the script will not start.